socialize/socialize-sdk-android/sdk/doc/sphinx/source/best_practice.rst

 	:start-after: Begin Doc Snippet
 	:end-before: End Doc Snippet

-If you are simply extending the Socialize class, be sure to include **ALL OBJECT INITIALIZATION PARAMATERS** in the bean declaration.
+If you are simply extending the Socialize class, be sure to include **ALL OBJECT INITIALIZATION PARAMETERS** in the bean declaration.

 Finally add a line to your **socialize.properties** file: